microsoft/WindowsAppSDK/specs/PushNotifications/ToastNotifications-spec.md

     };

     [experimental]
-    // The manager class which encompasses all Toast API Functionality runtimeclass ToastNotificationManager
+    // The manager class which encompasses all App Notification API Functionality runtimeclass AppNotificationManager
     {
-        // Gets a Default instance of a ToastNotificationManager static ToastNotificationManager Default{ get; };
+        // Gets a Default instance of a AppNotificationManager static AppNotificationManager Default{ get; };

         // Register an activator using an ActivationInfo context and caches the token for unregister void RegisterActivator(ToastActivationInfo details);